On Safari (2000 game show)

-On Safari is a British children's television game show programme, produced by Scottish Television for broadcast on ITV network in 2000, specifically children's strand CITV.
+On Safari is a British children's game show that aired on ITV from 21 July to 1 September 2000 and is hosted by Richard McCourt.

-The show was presented by Richard McCourt and featured two teams of two children taking part in a series of challenges and tasks within a safari park, including animal-care and physical skill challenges; the winning team took part in an endgame to win a prize (usually a trip to go on safari in Africa).
+Format

-The show was re-broadcast on STV in 2009 as part of their weekend children's strand wknd@stv.
+The show featured two teams of two children taking part in a series of challenges and tasks within a safari park, including animal-care and physical skill challenges.
+The winning team took part in an endgame to win a prize (usually a trip to go on safari in Africa).